 Whether you should opt for a Kindle or a Kobo ereader depends on what you're looking for from your ereader and, more often than not, that decision will be ruled by price and feature set.

-Both Amazon and Kobo have premium offerings in the Kindle Oasis and the Forma respectively, but there are budget ones as well.
-The Paperwhite and the Clara HD are excellent in their own way, with the Kobo Libra H2O offering a stunning middle path.
+Both Amazon and Kobo have premium offerings in the Kindle Oasis and the Sage respectively, but there are budget ones as well.
+The Paperwhite and the Clara HD are excellent in their own way, with the Kobo Libra 2 offering a stunning middle path with plenty of bang for your buck.

 That said, Amazon has the biggest marketshare by far, but Kobo devices have several advantages over their direct competition.
-So, which one is best for an avid reader?
+So, what should you consider before buying an ereader?
+Below are a few considerations to keep in mind.

 All Kobo ereaders have OverDrive baked-in, meaning anyone with a public library membership in countries where there is support can borrow ebooks from their local library.
-Most public libraries in the UK and Australia now allow members to borrow ebooks, saving you plenty of money in the long term on purchasing books.
+Most public libraries in the US, UK, Australia and Singapore now allow members to borrow ebooks, saving you plenty of money in the long term on purchasing books.

-That said, the ability to borrow library books is also available on Kindles, but support is extremely limited and is only available to users in the US for now.
+That said, the ability to borrow library books is also available on Kindles, but only in the US for now.
 However, Kindle users can take advantage of Amazon's Prime Reading service – available for free to all Amazon Prime members.
 There's over a thousand titles to choose from, but you won't own the books you read via the Prime Reading service.

 If you're keen on owning all the books you read, then the Kindle Store usually has way more titles on offer than the Kobo Store – primarily due to Amazon's self-publishing platform – but Kobo's Super Points system allows you to save points you earn on purchases for later use (note that these points do have an expiration date).